zperx/be.geekness.tado/README.md

 - Outside temperature changed (temperature token, in increments of 0.5 °C)

-- [NEW 0.5.1] Humidity changed (percent token, value in percentage [0..100]).
+- [0.5.1] Humidity changed (percent token, value in percentage [0..100]).
 NOTE: Not available in first generation Tado devices, which were used in the alpha & beta phases.

 ### Conditions (app)

-- [NEW 0.5.1] Weather state is ... (dropdown with known weather states)
+- [0.5.1] Weather state is ... (dropdown with known weather states)

 ### Actions (device)